 A letter of protection (LOP) is a letter sent by a personal injury lawyer to your medical provider that guarantees them payment for medical services.
 After an accident, your insurance company may refuse to pay for your medical care, at least at first.
 Many medical care providers refuse to accept private insurance for this reason, which can effectively deny you medical care.

 A letter of protection sidesteps this problem of payment by guaranteeing a medical provider will receive their money from your settlement.
 However, a letter of protection can add another layer of complexity to your case and increase your need for legal funding.
 Find out how a letter of protection can help you and what you’ll need to be aware of before asking for one.

 What Is a Letter of Protection?

-A letter of protection (often abbreviated as LOP) is a document issued by a lawyer in favor of a doctor, hospital, or other medical providers that are designed to protect the medical provider’s right to receive its fees for the medical services it performs to treat the plaintiff in a personal injury case.
-The letter of protection promises that the medical provider will be paid out of any funds that the plaintiff receives in a settlement or judgment.
+A letter of protection (often abbreviated as LOP) is a document issued by a lawyer in favor of a doctor, hospital, or other medical provider.
+It protects the medical provider’s right to payment for the medical services it performs to treat the plaintiff in a personal injury case.
+The medical provider will be paid out of any funds that the plaintiff receives in a settlement or judgment.